- Culinary walks

 To end our day, we’ll visit the cellar of the Wine Artisans, an association of winemakers dedicated to making traditional natural wines.
 Our host, Andro Barnovi, will walk us through the winemaking process and also prepare a luscious country supper.
 Our ride will have us back at the hotel around sunset, where you can set out on your own evening explorations or head in for a good night’s rest.

 Spread beneath the majestic Caucasus Mountains like an enormous grape basket is the Alazani Valley.
 Located in the Kakheti region of eastern Georgia, this could very well be the most breathtaking wine region in the world.
-September and October are the time of rtveli—the harvest—and families along the valley are busy making wine much like their ancestors would have done for the past 8,000 years.
+October is the time of rtveli—the harvest—and families along the valley are busy making wine much like their ancestors would have done for the past 8,000 years.

-Tonight, we’ll stay in the Alazani Valley in a comfortable boutique hotel, dreaming of grapes.
+Tonight, we’ll stay in the Alazani Valley in a comfortable boutique hotel, dreaming of all things delicious.

 Today, catch flights home or onto your next destination—or, if you’d like, spend more time exploring Tbilisi.
 We’re happy to provide additional recommendations.